allen-liaoo/J-Cord/docs/Object_Hierarchy.md

  - IRelationship - A connection between two Discord user accounts.
  - IConnection - A connection to a third party account.
  - INote - A note that the client can attach to any users.
 The note is only visible to the client.
+ - Call
+   - ICall - A voice communication between Discord client users.
+   - ICallUser - A temporary instance representing an user in a call.
+   - ICallVoiceState - A voice state for a call.
  - Setting
    - IClientSetting - he app settings of a Discord client.
    - IGuildSetting - A guild setting specifically for clients.